 If the WebControl cannot reach to pool.ntp.org over Internet, it will use its own built-in clock with less accuracy.
 User may change and update the clock from this screen by typing MM/DD/YY HH:MM:SS format in the Set Date Time input field, then click "Send" button.
-If a realtime clock chip connected to I2C bus, user can use PLC code set this time.
+If a real-time clock DS1307 chip connected to I2C bus, WebControl will automatically get time from that chip.

 UROM1...UROM4 are four identifiers can be used in PLC program.
 They can help user to fine tune their PLC program for different setup.
 These four values are stored in the EEPROM, so that when power lost, its value will be kept by the EEPROM.
 When power restored, UROM value will remain whatever they set before.
 There are two ways to set UROM value.
 One is to set it on this web GUI page by save modified value.
 Another way to set their value is to use /api/seturom.cgi call.
-Please refer to the FAQ section for that method.
+Because